-- (b) the accused had exercised due diligence to ascertain if the person was a qualified person. - (6) For the purposes of this section, "qualified person", in relation to a prescribed practice of traditional Chinese medicine, means a person who is - (a) registered to carry out; and - (b) has in force a practising certificate which authorises the person to carry out,
+- (a) he did not know that the person he employed was not a qualified person in respect of the prescribed practice of traditional Chinese medicine in question; and - (b) he had exercised due diligence to ascertain if the person was a qualified person. - (6) For the purposes of this section, "qualified person", in relation to a prescribed practice of traditional Chinese medicine, means a person who is - (a) registered to carry out; and - (b) has in force a practising certificate which authorises him to carry out, the prescribed practice of traditional Chinese medicine.

-Recovery of fees or charges
+Recovery of fees

-25. A person is not entitled to demand, claim, accept, receive, retain or sue for or recover any fee or charge in any court for any act done in contravention of section 24.
+25. No person shall be entitled to demand, claim, accept, receive, retain or sue for or recover any fee or charge in any court for any act done in contravention of section 24.